Jon Stewart: 2015–2023: Stand-up and Apple TV+ series

-Since 2024: Return to The Daily Show
+2024–present: Return to The Daily Show

+Stewart began hosting a weekly podcast called The Weekly Show with Jon Stewart in 2024.

 In January 2024, it was confirmed that Stewart would return to The Daily Show as the weekly Monday guest host starting February 12, 2024.
-It was also confirmed that Stewart and his manager James Dixon would serve as executive producers for all Daily Show episodes through 2025.
+It was also confirmed that Stewart and his manager James Dixon would serve as executive producers, alongside Stewart's former mentee Jen Flanz, for all Daily Show episodes through 2025.
 In May 2024, it was announced that Stewart would additionally begin hosting The Weekly Show, an original podcast from Comedy Central.
 Stewart and The Daily Show team won the Primetime Emmy Award for Best Talk Series, his 23rd Emmy.
 In late October, Stewart extended his contract by one year to remain host until the end of 2025.
-In November of 2025, he again extended his contract by a year to remain host until the end of 2026.
+In November 2025, he again extended his contract by a year to remain host until the end of 2026.

+In December 2025, he made his Broadway debut in All Out: Comedy About Ambition at the Nederlander Theatre.